-Sleep apnoea is a condition in which a person stops breathing during sleep.
-Typical symptoms include snoring, not feeling refreshed on waking, day-time sleepiness, altered mood and morning headaches.
+Sleep apnoea is a common and potentially serious condition in which a person stops breathing during sleep.
+Typical symptoms include snoring, not feeling refreshed on waking, day-time sleepiness, altered mood, and morning headaches.

 - A person is overweight.
-Excess weight on the outside of the throat increases pressure on the inside of the throat, which in turn narrows the airway.
+Excess weight on the outside of the throat increases pressure on the inside of the throat, which narrows the airway.

-- Alcohol, tranquillisers or sleeping tablets are used prior to going to sleep.
-These can excessively relax the muscles making people more susceptible to OSA.
+- Alcohol, sedatives, or sleeping tablets are used prior to going to sleep.
+These can further relax the muscles around the throat making people more susceptible to OSA.

 - Nasal obstruction is present.

-- Waking up feeling as if there hasn’t been enough sleep
+- Waking up feeling as if you have not had enough sleep

 - Morning headache